adamwperry/URLTester/README.md

 # URLTester
-A simple C# console 301 redirects tester.
-This application uses a list of urls from an input (csv or json) file.
-The application iterates the provided list of URLs and compiles a list of request responses while testing the returned responses match the expected url from the file.
-Last the test results are dislayed to the user and saved to a csv file.
+A simple C# console client that test url redirections.
+Http status codes 301, 302, ect.
+This application uses a list of URLs from an input (csv or json) file.
+The application iterates the provided list of URLs and compiles a list of request responses while testing the returned responses match the expected URL from the file.
+Last the test results are dislayed to the user and/or saved to a csv file.

 **e.g.** (csv test output file)